-Applicant families that are otherwise eligible for the program but are awaiting SSN documentation may retain their place on the waiting list but may not be admitted until documentation of a valid SSN is submitted.
-If the applicant family does not produce the required documentation within the authorized time period, the Authority must impose appropriate penalties, in accordance with 24 CFR 5.218.
+For example, an applicant may be able to demonstrate timely submission of a request for a SSN, in which case processing time would be the cause of the delay.
+If the applicant family does not produce the required documentation within the authorized time period, the PHA or processing entity must impose appropriate penalties, in accordance with 24 CFR 5.218.